shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ##### CC Filter (DMR mode only)

-Controls whether the radio filters by Colour Codeplug Use the **Right** or **Left** arrows to enable or disable
+Controls whether the radio filters by Colour Code
+Use the **Right** or **Left** arrows to enable or disable

 When Colour Code filtering is disabled the Colour Code number is displayed in inverse video.